robertmuth/awesome-low-level-programming-languages/README.md

 # awesome-low-level-programming-languages

-A curated list of **low level** programming languages primarily aimed and OS and game programming.
+A curated list of **low level** programming languages primarily aimed at OS and game programming.

 **Excluded are languages relying on managed run-times and without manual memory management.**